 - Get rid of starchy carbs (that means NO KIBBLE / DRY BISCUITS).
 That stuff is not only hard to digest (meaning it’s stressful for the pancreas), it’s also full of mycotoxins and aflatoxins – cancer-causing moulds found in grains such as corn, wheat, and rice, as well as nuts and legumes grown in poor conditions or stored in substandard environments or for extended periods of time;

-Your dog’s pancreas has an important job.
+Your dog’s pancreas has an important job to do.
 Make sure it is up to the task.
-Dog pancreatitis is a serious condition, but luckily you can support the body to heal naturally and prevent it from happening again.
+Dog pancreatitis is a serious condition, but luckily you can support the body to heal naturally and prevent it from happening again

 Dishy Dogs is certified “Australian Made and Owned”.
-Our ingredients are of the highest quality and are 100% human grade, preservative free with no added salt, sugar, flavour or colours.
+Our ingredients are of the highest quality and are 100% human grade, gluten, dairy, egg and additive free with no added salt, sugar, flavour or colour.